Quick and Easy – How to Make Chia Seed Jam in Minutes

 This chia seed spread is not only delicious and easy to make, but it also has several benefits:

-1. High in fiber: Chia seeds are a great source of fiber, which can help regulate digestion and promote feelings of fullness.
+1. High in fibre: Chia seeds are a great source of fibre, which can help regulate digestion and promote feelings of fullness.

 2. Rich in nutrients: Chia seeds are packed with important nutrients, including calcium, magnesium, and omega-3 fatty acids.

-3. Low in sugar: Unlike traditional jams, chia seed jam doesn’t require added sugar.
-This makes it a healthier option for those watching their sugar intake.
-The sweetener you see in the recipe is just for taste – use whatever sweetener you prefer in the amount that makes you happy – don’t want any sweetener – cool, leave it out!
+3. Low in sugar: Unlike traditional jams, chia seed jam doesn’t need added sugar for structure.
+The sweetener you see in the recipe is just for flavour.
+You can use whatever sweetener you prefer in the amount that makes you happy – don’t want any sweetener – cool, leave it out!

 6. No pectin required: If you have chia seeds and fruit, that’s all you need!
 No pectin needed, the thickening comes from the seeds.

 CAUTION: While chia seed jam has many benefits, it does not last as long in the fridge, is not shelf stable at all and cannot be canned.
-That said – it will be super delicious in your fridge for about 2 weeks.
+That said – it will be super delicious in your fridge for 1, maybe 2 weeks.

 pile of chia seeds with spoon

-Chia seeds swell and hold a lot of water, perfect for making this fruity spread.
+Chia seeds swell and hold up to 10 times their weight in water, perfect for making this fruity spread.

 Can I Use Ground Chia Seeds?